 EVEN the banks, including central banks, reserves and <ahem> J P Morgan Chase are utilizing the technology.
 All the while sending out missives and obituaries almost always maligning Bitcoin.
 Given that the Blockchain technology (Bitcoin) was designed to undermine and replace the present failing economic system.
 It does pose something of an existential threat to centralized national currencies and their glowing-hot printing presses AKA ‘inflation machines’.

-For those that still hold the belief that Bitcoin is simply a vehicle for money laundering or terrorism funding, along with the now tiresome, Ponzi scheme and fraud twaddle.
+For those that still hold the belief that Bitcoin is simply a vehicle for money laundering, Canadian roulette sites or terrorism funding, along with the now tiresome, Ponzi scheme and fraud twaddle.
 Then a recent study by The Foundation for Defence of Democracies should go some way to allay fears.
 The study claimed that between 2013 and 2016, less than 1% of Bitcoin use was used for illicit purposes.
 Now, compare that to the US$ or any other major national fiat currency?
 Can they honestly say the same?

 Allow me to highlight some of the advantages of Blockchain (distributed ledger technology), Bitcoin and other cryptocurrencies: